swcarpentry/DEPRECATED-boot-camps/Setup.md

 * Python 2.6 or 2.7

 Below there are setup instructions for Windows (XP, Vista) RedHat/Scientific Linux 6 and Ubuntu and Mac OSX.
-If you have any problems then please e-mail Aleksandra at [aleksandra.n.pawlik@gmail.com].
+If you have any problems then please e-mail [Aleksandra](aleksandra.n.pawlik@gmail.com).

 ## To install under Windows